Configuring MongoDB Instances

-Configure SystemLink Enterprise to access a remote MongoDB database to enhance scalability and enhance fault tolerance.
+Configure SystemLink Enterprise to access one or more remote MongoDB databases to enhance the scalability and the fault tolerance.

 - You are upgrading from a SystemLink Enterprise version before 2023-10.